AlabaAle/Capstone-Projects/README.md

 ### Data Transformation
 .
 Data was transformed to thoroughly clean, remove issues and increase column quality of data, column distribution and profile to 100%.
  i.
-Data Types and Formatting;This was to ensure the data fields were assigned the correct data type
+Data Types and Formatting;This was to ensure the data fields were assigned the correct data type with numerical fields formatted as whole numbers, text as text and date fields set to date format. ii.
+Sorting: Sorted the dataset by the Date column to organize transactions chronologically. iii.
+Created New Columns: Added a new column to have more calculations like Revenue.

+### Data Analizing
+Some of the code used to analysed the data are: